alienslab02/react-native-linktextview/README.md

 # Usage

-Import it in a class like:
-`import LinkText from 'react-native-linktextview';`

-Use it like;

 ```
+import LinkText from 'react-native-linktextview';

+...

 <LinkText style={styles.description}>
   <LinkText text={'Do you want to search it on google? '} />
   <LinkText